The Library in 2015

 The Fourth Eileen J. Garrett Library Fellow, Andreas Sommer, conducted research in the Garrett Library from July 6th to July 12th, 2009, in preparation for his Ph.D. work in Science Studies and History of Medicine at University College London, UK, commencing in September 2009.

-Andreas uses the example of German philosopher Carl du Prel (18391899) to tap into a wider international network of actors in psychical research who previously have been neglected or studied in isolation by historians of science and psychology.
-The research also scrutinizes historical and current knowledge claims about the intrinsic psychopathology, or cognitive deviance, of alleged exceptional experiences and unorthodox belief systems related to psychical research and its objects of investigation.
+Andreas used the example of German philosopher Carl du Prel (18391899) to tap into a wider international network of actors in psychical research who previously have been neglected or studied in isolation by historians of science and psychology.
+The research also scrutinized historical and current knowledge claims about the intrinsic psychopathology, or cognitive deviance, of alleged exceptional experiences and unorthodox belief systems related to psychical research and its objects of investigation.